 Downtown you can find Miracle Mile, a pedestrian paradise with shops and restaurants.

-Pick up some Argentinian empanadas at Graziano’s Market or yummy Spanish tapas at Bulla Gastro bar.
+Pick up some great Argentinian empanadas at Graziano’s Market or yummy Spanish tapas at Bulla Gastro bar.

 Among the tastefully decorated boutiques, you’ll find Books & Books, an independent bookstore, opened by law school drop out Mitchell Kaplan in 1982.